pkulchenko/fullmoon/README.md

 - Parametrized URL rewrites and re-routing
 - Form validation with a variety of checks
 - Cron syntax for scheduling Lua functions
-- DB management with schema auto upgrades
+- DB management with schema migrations
 - Custom 404 and other status pages
 - Access to all Redbean features